-I’m emphasizing the inadequacy of it was good in a day when we apply superlatives to all copywritten publicity, CVs, and just about everything: Magnificent, supreme, prodigious, maxi, super, ultra, mega… it was good just doesn’t stand a chance anymore.
+I’m emphasizing the inadequacy of it was good in a day when we apply superlatives to all copywritten publicity, CVs, and just about everything: Magnificent, supreme, prodigious, maxi, super, ultra, mega.
+It was good doesn’t stand a chance anymore.
 When God saw the light, that it was good — that is the superlative of superlatives and should be rendered so.

 Light and darkness divided – another understatement

-Our reading habits and especially our mind-associations cause us to automatically attribute definitive meanings to certain words.
-When we read: ‘God divided the light from the darkness’.
-(Gen. 1:4) we are limited solely to a physical understanding.
-We skim the word divided along with some of the most common words in English like ‘day, night, light, dark, evening, morning.’
-We experience each of these words every 24 hours, they are such common phenomena that we give them a cursory glance and think nothing more of it.
+Our reading habits and mainly our mind-associations cause us to attribute definitive meanings to certain words automatically.
+When we read: “God divided the light from the darkness” (Gen. 1:4), we are limited solely to a physical understanding.
+We skim the word divided along with some of the most common words in English like day, night, light, dark, evening, morning.
+We experience each of these words every 24 hours; they are such common phenomena that we give them a cursory glance and think nothing more of it.

-Huge error, but unavoidable in English.
+Colossal error, but this is unavoidable in English.
 The Biblical Hebrew opens whole new vistas.